 The Prepay solution requires new tariff and pricing mechanisms.
 New definitions for Prepay and non-standard (that it, smart) meters must be added to Rule 1 (which governs capacity planning criteria).
 In addition, a new rule describing non-standard meter service, its corresponding charges, and a potential monthly opt-out charge must be written.
 (Creating new rules would be simpler than making numerous changes to existing rules and tariffs.)
 These rules and tariffs must be defined before any benefits can be realized.

+As smart grid becomes a reality, we will continue to evaluate implemented and future smart grid solutions to determine how they can favorably impact Hawai‘i’s energy future and deliver value for our customers.

 [This page is intentionally left blank.]